martinnorum/dotfiles/README.md

 ## Installation

+Fist, clone this repo.
+To do this you need to have git installed and [setup against GitHub.](https://help.github.com/articles/set-up-git/)

+When this is done, run install script

 ### Install homebrew and cask

 ``` mkdir homebrew && curl -L https://github.com/Homebrew/brew/tarball/master | tar xz --strip 1 -C homebrew ```